 18.2 References to parties are references to the Customer and ECOTRICITY together with their successors and permitted assigns.
 References to a statute or regulation means reference to that statute or regulation as amended or replaced.
 The singular includes the plural and vice versa.

-Thank you for supporting Ecotricity, New Zealands only carboNZero certified electricity provider (as at July 2015).
-And we’re 49% community owned, 100% Kiwi owned, 100% of our vehicle fleet is electric, supporting the build of new RENEWABLES and just a great bunch of guys and gals.
+Thank you for supporting Ecotricity, New Zealand's first and only Toitū climate positive certified electricity provider.
+We’re part owned by a team of 5 million, 100% Kiwi owned, 100% of our vehicle fleet is electric, supporting the build of new RENEWABLES and just a great bunch of guys and gals.